saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 ==========================

-The first thing you'll probably be interested in doing is sending some commands to the device.
+Now that we have the proxy minion running, the first thing you'll probably be interested in doing is sending some commands to the device.

 Let's start by issuing the `salt ar01-lab junos.cli ' show ospf neighbor interface ae2.2'` Salt CLI command: